Anise-Scented Sage | Salvia Guaranitica

 Softly aromatic, with a clear anise and licorice note, tempered by fresh green and lightly herbal undertones.

-The flavour is gentle rather than sweet, releasing its aroma more readily than its taste.
+The flavor is gentle rather than sweet, releasing its aroma more readily than its taste.

 Culinary Uses